aylindincer/multilabel-class-modeling/README.md

 - Preprocess the keywords by first fitting the keywords to the MultiLabelBinarizer() estimator and later transforming the keywords (training and test set) into a binary matrix.

-    -The binary matrix format is needed to run further estimators.
+    - The binary matrix format is needed to run further estimators.

 - Split the data into a training set and a test set